kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 - `phase`: Indicates whether the policy successfully applied to Vault or failed.

-- `conditions` : Represent observations of a VaultPolicy.
+- `conditions` : Represents the latest available observations of a VaultPolicy's current state.